Tired of scrolling? Download a PDF version for easier offline reading and sharing with coworkers.

 Manufacturers

-Manufacturers must deal with various suppliers and stakeholders at the same time, which is time consuming and requires a lots of manual data input.
+Manufacturers of raw materials must deal with various suppliers and stakeholders at the same time, which is time consuming and requires a lots of manual data input.

-With B2B eCommerce, they can connect their ERP to monitor inventory and forecasting, create client portals, or sell D2C, reducing the cost and maximizing the value of every transaction.
+With B2B eCommerce, they can connect their ERP to monitor inventory and forecasting, create client portals, or sell goods or services directly to a consumer (D2C), reducing the cost and maximizing the value of every transaction.

 Distributors

 Distributors sell to a variety of B2B customers, all with different requirements.
-B2B eCommerce software is highly flexible and allows buyers to negotiate quotes, prices, and contracts, as well as purchase and pay according to their needs.
+B2B eCommerce software is highly flexible and allows buyers to negotiate quotes and contracts, compare prices, complete purchases online, and pay according to their needs.

 This flexibility must be complemented by a robust system that supports integrations and the ability to scale with the business.